 - Possession of Drug Paraphernalia – HS 11359

-The difference between possession for sales versus personal use depends on several factors.
-The prosecutor need not prove you actually sold the substance, only that you possessed the substance with the intent of selling it.
+The difference between possession for sale versus personal use depends on several factors.
+The prosecutor need not prove you actually sold the substance, but that you possessed the substance with the intent of selling it.
 In many instances, the prosecutor has a drug expert testify and form the opinion that you harbored the intent to sell the substance based on several factors including:

 - You had a large quantity of the substance beyond personal use.

 - Police recovered pay-owe sheets, scales, and small baggies.

 - You admitted to the police that you were going to sell the substance.